nhsconnect/FHIR-CDS/pages/explore/api_post_service_definition.md

 </table>

 ## ServiceDefinition $evaluate parameters of note ##
-Parameters passed in the `ServiceDefinition` $evaluate operation of particular significance to implementers are noted below:
+Parameters passed in the `ServiceDefinition.$evaluate` operation of particular significance to implementers are noted below:

 ### inputData element ###
 This element carries the triage journey data for the decision.
 The EMS will populate this element with all assertions collected in a particular triage journey and any other assertions considered to be of relevance.